Can I be arrested?

 How long can the police keep me in custody?

-The police can only keep you in custody for a reasonable time before they charge you.
+This means that police can only keep you in custody for a reasonable time before they charge you.
 What a reasonable time is, depends on the seriousness of the offence and how long it takes for the police to interview you.
 If you believe that the police have kept you in custody for too long, you should ask when they are going to charge you or release you or that you would like to phone a lawyer.

 The police can bail you from the police station.
 After you receive a charge, you will have to sign an ‘undertaking of bail’ before you can leave.
 The undertaking is a promise that you will attend court on the date that your charges will be heard and on every other occasion.
 The undertaking may also impose certain conditions on you that you must comply with.

-The police can keep you in custody, pending the hearing of your charges.
 This is called remand.
 If the police remand you, they must bring you before a Magistrate, or if the remand is out of court hours, before a Bail Justice.
 A bail justice is a volunteer who hears the remand application and decides whether you should be granted bail or not.
 If the Bail Justice refuses you bail, the police still have to take you before the Magistrate on the next day that the court is open.

 You can make complaints about the conduct of police officers to the officer in charge at the police station, to the Ethical Standards Department of Victoria Police or to the Deputy Ombudsman (Police Complaints).